Modeling Adversaries in a Logic for Security Protocol Analysis: Related Work

 The issues we raise in this paper are certainly not new, and have been addressed, up to a point, in the literature.
 In this section, we review this literature, and discuss where we stand with respect to other approaches that have attempted to tackle some of the same problems.

 As we mentioned in the introduction, the Dolev-Yao adversary is the most widespread adversary in the literature.
 Part of its attraction is its tractability, making it possible to develop formal systems to automatically check for safety with respect to such adversaries \cite{r:millen87,r:mitchell97,r:paulson98,r:lowe98,r:meadows96}.
 The idea of moving beyond the Dolev-Yao adversary is not new.
 As we pointed out in Section~\ref{s:lowemodel}, Lowe \citeyear{r:lowe02} developed an adversary that can encode some amount of off-line guessing; we showed in Section~\ref{s:lowemodel} that we could capture such an adversary in our framework.
+More recent techniques for detecting off-line guessing attacks \cite{r:corin05,r:baudet05} can also be similarly modeled.
 Other approaches have the possibility of extending the adversary model.
 For instance, the framework of Paulson \citeyear{r:paulson98}, Clarke, Jha and Morrero \citeyear{r:clarke98}, and Lowe \citeyear{r:lowe98} describe the adversary via a set of derivation rules, which could be modified by adding new derivation rules.
 We could certainly capture these adversaries by appropriately modifying our $\ADYi$ knowledge algorithm.
 (Pucella \citeyear{r:pucella06c} studies the properties of algorithmic knowledge given by derivation rules in more depth.)
 However, these other approaches do not seem to have the flexibility of our approach in terms of capturing adversaries.
 Not all adversaries can be conveniently described in terms of derivation rules.

 There are other approaches that weaken the Dolev-Yao adversary assumptions by either taking concrete encryption schemes into account, or at least adding new algebraic identities to the algebra of messages.
 Bieber \citeyear{r:bieber90} does not assume that the encryption scheme is a free algebra, following an idea due to Merritt and Wolper \citeyear{r:merritt85}.
 Even \etal{} \citeyear{r:even85} analyze ping-pong protocols under RSA, taking the actual encryption scheme into account.
 The applied $\pi$-calculus of Abadi and Fournet \citeyear{r:abadi01} permits the definition of an equational theory over the messages exchanged between processes, weakening some of the encryption scheme assumptions when the applied $\pi$-calculus is used to analyze security protocols.
 Since the encryption scheme used in our framework is a simple parameter to the logic, there is no difficulty in modifying our logic to reason about a particular encryption scheme, and hence we can capture these approaches in our framework.
 However, again, it seems that our approach is more flexible than these other approaches; not all adversaries can be defined simply by starting with a Dolev-Yao adversary and adding identities.